cysouw/diathesis/text/c02_case.md

 The verbs in this class are strict transitives: they need a nominative subject argument and an additional accusative argument.
 Further arguments are not allowed, and no governed prepositions are allowed either.
 It turns out that this group is not very large, because very many verbs allow for dative arguments (traditionally called 'free' datives, but that term will be ignored here) or alternations with governed prepositions.
 For example, an apparently typical transitive verb like *bauen* 'to build' allows for a dative to mark the beneficiary of the building, as in *Ich baue dir ein Haus* 'I will build a house for you'.
 Conversely, there are also many apparently typical transitive verbs that can just as well be used without accusative object, including well-known ambitransitive verbs like *essen* 'to eat'.
 Still, the current set of verbs attested for this class can easily be extended and is not at all intended to be complete.

-Verbpräfixes and Verbparticles (see Chapter X) regularly induce an applicative alternation and subsequently often lexicalize, leading to transitive verbs \Next[a,b].
+Verbprefixes and Verbparticles (see Chapter X) regularly induce an applicative alternation and subsequently often lexicalize, leading to transitive verbs \Next[a,b].

 \ex.
  \a.
 Ich schreite über den Teppich.